tensorfactory/PiFaceCam/README.md

 4) Image size (W and H) has to be within the range of 320 to 512 pixels.

 <br/>

+***Advanced discussions:***<br/>
+- Events happened during the current run can be retrieve from info_log.txt file stored in the module folder.
+This fill will be overided each time pifacecam start.
+- Any parameters set in the run function will be verified before accepted.
+If rejected, the error message will be print out and log in info_log.txt file.
+If accepted, they will overide the default values.
+These values (except for "faceids_folder_pathname"),  will persist even if you remove(not set) the parameter in the run function.
+- To reset all settings to the default values, you need to delete the settings.dat file in the module folder.
+- During face id processing [2], images with faces not facing the front, belongs to different person, partial obstructed or to blur will be rejected.
+These images will be moved to the "rejected" folder created within the original folder.
+- Once face ids are created, they are stored as encrypted files (faceids_image_cache.dat & data.dat).You can choose to remove all images from "faceids_folder_pathname" TOGETHER with the id folders.
+- For removing a saved face id, you create an empty folder for the face id.
+PiFaceCam will remove the saved id when it detect an empty folder for the id during start.
+To remove all saved id, you need to delete both faceids_image_cache.dat & data.dat files.

 **Terms and conditions:**<br/>
 This is the PiFaceCam License Agreement<br/>